-- Safety constraints are challenging and distracting for LLM agents to handle as their complexity increases without external help. - Formal language like LTL that can be validated is generally more reliable and interpretable than fully end-to-end approaches, particularly concerning the safety aspects of robot agents. - Ablating things, such as safety constraints, from different abstraction levels holds the potential to help LLM agents concentrate on their reasoning component and effectively function as a "brain".
+- Safety constraints are challenging and distracting for LLM agents to handle without external help, as the complexity of constraints increases. - Verifiable formal language such as LTL is generally more reliable and interpretable than latent representations in fully end-to-end approaches, particularly concerning the safety aspects of robot agents. - Ablating things, such as safety constraints, from different abstraction levels holds the potential to help LLM agents concentrate on the main task and effectively function as a "brain".

-Lastly, we emphasize the pressing need for more attention to safety aspects from the LLM agents community, as these considerations are indispensable for any practical utilization. when safety becomes a critical issue, the reasoning skills of LLMs or other neural network-based models alone cannot guarantee to satisfy safety standards, and hence, we proposed a potential solution based on formal verification.
+Lastly, we emphasize the pressing need for more attention to safety aspects from the LLM agents community, as these considerations are indispensable for any practical utilization: when safety becomes a critical issue, the reasoning skills of LLMs or other neural network-based models alone cannot guarantee to satisfy safety standards, and hence, we proposed a potential solution based on formal verification.
 On a higher level, the proposed "safety chip" also has the potential to assist other frameworks beyond the LLM agent domain in achieving safety standards, and we hope to provide a new perspective on viewing and handling safety constraints for various robotic tasks.